marilius12/taxes/pages/basics-of-taxation.md

   - varies by country: Cyprus, UK, Ireland, Malta, Italy, Greece
 - **Citizenship**
   - status of being a citizen of a country (by land, blood, naturalization, descent, etc.)
-    - example map of countries by birthright citizenship on [Reddit](https://www.reddit.com/r/MapPorn/comments/nn7evq/places_where_birthright_citizenship_is_based_on/)
   - stateless person: someone not considered a national by any state

 ## Tax residency rules

 Each jurisdiction has its own rules for determining tax residency.
 Some countries apply residency tests (ex: SRT in the UK, substantial presence test in the US, etc.).

 Tax residency is a question of **fact**.
 Usually, tax authorities publish guidelines on tax residency that you can read online.
-The fine print can be found in the applicalbe tax act(s) as well as case law.
+The fine print can be found in the applicable tax act(s) as well as case law.
 Finally, any DTTs that are in place will overwrite local laws.

 ### Individual residency